-Windscribe's apps and systems look great and are secure, and do a fine job of blocking any DNS leaks, too.
-The kill switch works well, encryption is what we expect, and while there is minimal logging, Windscribe is upfront about this.
-We'd like to see an audit, but this is all a good start.
+Windscribe's apps look great and are secure, and do a fine job of blocking DNS leaks, too.
+The kill switch works well, encryption is what I expect from a good VPN, and while there is minimal logging, Windscribe is upfront about this.

-If you're paying for the Windscribe, with all the features available, then you'll be pleased about the streaming unblocking.
-In our latest round of tests it was able to unblock all the major streaming services including US Netflix, Amazon Prime Video, Disney+ and BBC iPlayer.
+If you're paying for Windscribe, with all the features available, then you'll be pleased about the streaming unblocking.
+During my tests, it was able to unblock all the major streaming services including US Netflix, Amazon Prime Video, Disney+, and BBC iPlayer.

 Customer support is probably Windscribe's weakest area – while the ticket system ensures you get a response from someone knowledgeable on the core dev team, it does mean you can't get quick, easy help when you need it, which is made worse due to the fact the written articles and guides aren't exactly perfect.

-As we mentioned in the introduction, Windscribe has a very comprehensive free plan.
-It includes access to servers in 11 countries, up to 10GB of data (although this drops to 2GB if you don't sign up with a valid email address), and unlimited connections.
+Windscribe does have a pretty good free plan.
+This includes access to servers in 11 countries, up to 10GB of data (although this drops to 2GB if you don't sign up with a valid email address), and unlimited connections.
 That's all very generous for a free service.

 To get the most from the service and access all the available features, you'll need to opt for a paid plan.
-With this in place, you can access all of Windscribe's 110 server locations, and create personalized IKEv2, OpenVPN, and WireGuard configurations.
-You’ll also enjoy an unlimited data allowance and full access to Windscribe’s unique malware-blocking tool, R.O.B.E.R.T.
+With Windscribe Pro you can access all 110 server locations, and create personalized IKEv2, OpenVPN, and WireGuard configurations.
+You’ll also enjoy unlimited data and unlimited simultaneous connections across all your devices.

 Windscribe's monthly prices are pretty reasonable, just $9 per month.
-If you decide to opt for an annual plan, the price drops to just $4.08 per month.
-Compared to other leading providers, this is fairly good value – it’s not as cheap as Surfshark, but is more affordable than our #1-rated service ExpressVPN.
+If you decide to opt for an annual plan, the price drops to just $5.75 per month, billed at $69 a year (nice).
+Compared to other leading providers, it's quite pricey – it’s not as cheap as Surfshark, but is a little more affordable than the #1-rated service ExpressVPN.

 However, you've still got more options here.
 With Windscribe's 'Build a Plan', you can select which servers you need for $1 a month each.
 Each server selected will give you 10GB of data to play with, and you must select at least two.